Acon34/qrcodegenerator/README.md

 # qrcodegenerator
-Every odd line on the notepad is a link\n
+Every odd line on the notepad is a link
 Every even line on the notepad is the filename the previous link will have when it becomes a qrcode